 A narcissist will have a group of people who will serve and cater to them and their every need.
 And despite feeling like a victim, you will silently play your role in the narcissist’s cult and fulfill your purpose until it’s too late.

 The narcissist needs a steady supply of love, attention, and admiration and this usually comes from their group and followers and enablers, usually known as the narcissist’s love cult or harem.
-To them, people are like objects and collecting a large group of followers comforts them.
+To them, people are like objects, and collecting a large group of followers comforts them.
 You are either a narcissistic supply or nothing to a narcissist.

 The narcissist’s harem

 As a narcissist builds a collection of people whom he can use whenever he needs them, these people become a part of his harem.
-It mainly consists of ex-lovers, crushes, followers, admirers, potential lovers, enablers and victims.
-It may also consist of friends, family, coworkers, other sociopaths and anyone who a narcissist can use to their own benefit.
+It mainly consists of ex-lovers, crushes, followers, admirers, potential lovers, enablers, and victims.
+It may also consist of friends, family, coworkers, other sociopaths, and anyone who a narcissist can use to their own benefit.

-As long as you can make a person with narcissistic personality disorder feel superior, feed their self-esteem and offer them what they need, you will be a part of their cult.
+As long as you can make a person with a narcissistic personality disorder feel superior, feed their self-esteem, and offer them what they need, you will be a part of their cult.
 The moment you stop being useful, you will be immediately tossed out like broken furniture.
 Welcome to the narcissistic harem.

 However, a narcissist will be very careful about who they choose as a member of their cult.
 They will mostly choose people who are overly giving and rationalize the narcissist’s bad behavior.
 Usually, the harem members are oblivious of each other as narcissists like to keep things secret.
-Moreover, it makes it easier for them to control the harem and it’s members.
+Moreover, it makes it easier for them to control the harem and its members.